nicolas-ayala-aldana/Predective-Model-MTS/README.md

 ## Abstract text.

-Title: Time series analysis and predicting COVID-19 by MTS Model in the Hospital Sant Joan de Deu of Martorell, Catalonia <br>
+Title: Time series analysis and predicting COVID-19 by MTS Model in the Hospital Sant Joan de Deu of Martorell, Catalonia. <br>
 Postal address: Av.
 Diagonal, 643 , University of Barcelona.
 Barcelona (Spain)<br>

 1.Introduction: The COVID-19 pandemic has affected multiple regions and countries.
 The COVID-19 pandemic has triggered that primary care, hospitalization and emergency health services are better prepared.
 This is important to have timely care for patients sick with COVID-19 or other pathologies.
 In the current research, the dynamics of COVID-19 was studied at the Hospital “Sant Joan de Deu” of Martorell, Spain.<br>